 Among the many annoying things the Internet has spawned are social media ‘stars’ and ‘influencers’.
 It’s those who form the basis of Followers.

 Jonty (Harry Jarvis) is a self-proclaimed influencer, who has managed to get into a college to start a ‘journey’, in which he will document every move of himself and his housemates.
 After a few days, some strange things start happening.
 Loud rave music comes from the walls and the cupboards begin banging open and shut.
 Being an egotistical idiot, Jonty wants to be the centre of spectral attention, but he gets everyone else involved too.
 Zauna (Loreece Harrison) is a budding documentary maker so is on board with filming everything.
-Pete (Daniel Cahill) is a hot-headed Scot who is initially hostile to everything until the world starts paying attention.
-Amber (Erin Austen) is a love interest for Jonty, and this boosts his online profile.
+Pete (Daniel Cahill) is a hot-headed Scot who is initially hostile to what’s going on until the world starts paying attention.
+Amber (Erin Austen) is a love interest for Jonty, something that boosts his online profile.
 As his vlogs continue, the ghost reveals itself…

 How much you get involved in Followers depends a lot on whether you can tolerate the deliberately annoying and not too exaggerated characters.
 All manner of YouTube types are lampooned too, not just the vacuous influencers.
 The conceit of having everything being filmed works naturally, though, and fortunately, there’s a good excuse to use proper cinematic cameras for the most part.